Leoxd19/portfolio-website/README.md

-# Leo Gardberg's Personal Website
+# My Personal Website.

-Welcome to my personal website repository!
-This project showcases my take on a modern, responsive personal website, designed to highlight my skills, services, and projects in web development.
+This project showcases my take on a modern & responsive personal website.

 ## Introduction